The Police National Computer is a system where all information about criminal convictions is stored.

 The DVLA is the governing body where the police go for licensing details.

-A person’s CBT certificate is not even recorded with the DVLA; it is a paper-only certificate managed by Approved Training Bodies (riding schools).
+Your CBT is not on any police database, a CBT is not even recorded with the DVLA; it is a paper-only certificate managed by Approved Training Bodies. (riding schools).

 If the police don’t store the information can I ride without a CBT?